jdalvidrez/food-stories/stories/my-food-story/index.md

 author: Jesse Alvidrez
 location: Albuquerque, NM
 thumbnail: Screenshot 2025-12-11 223216.png
-summary: My first BBQ was hosted by Chef Boyardee and everyone was very happy.
-Yummy!
+summary: This is a story of my friendsgiving experiences from the past couple of years.
 date: 2025-12-11
 layout: base
 tags:
-  - BBQ
+  - Friendsgiving
-  - cookout
+  - Friends
   - community
 ---

-# Generic Story Title WIP
+# Friendsgiving and its Meaning
-This story comes from Jordan Lee, who grew up in Chicago, where “barbecue” usually meant something you did on a gas grill in the backyard.
-She moved to North Carolina for school, and that’s where she got invited to her first real Southern barbecue.
+This story comes from Jesse Alvidrez, who grew up in Taos and is currently attending the University of New Mexico.
+When he moved to Albuquerque, he knew the importance of finding a new community of friends to be around, and this in turn introduced him to friendsgiving and it's meanings to him.

 {% include figure.html
   class="right"